reef-technologies/handbook/README.md

 - If it's some time you're planning to take off in the future, please mention that on a status call.
 - We work asynchronously, so unless someone is waiting for you, you don't need to announce it whenever you leave for 2 hours or so.

+### 7.4 Client and project specific documentation

+You won't find any client-specific documentation in this handbook.
+In general, we try to keep the client-specific documentation in the client's repository.
+The basic idea is that if a client decides to switch to another vendor, they should have all the documentation they need to do so.
+To reduce bus-factor, we keep references to these repositories in https://github.com/reef-technologies/internal-handbook .
+This repository should be first thing you look at when you are assigned to new project.

 ## 8. Tools

 ### Secure delete